 After believing you have won or that you are exactly that one millionth visitor and you enter your details, you will be robbed of your money.
 Rarely, such scams are not interested in getting your money, or at least not directly, but want you to download some software, which is either a rogue anti-virus or a virus itself.

 Sextortion scams have been around for a long time, but the most popular ones are from 2019 and early 2020, involving spam emails.
 Such emails are usually flagged by the mail services, so they are easier to avoid.

 You open your email and get a message that you are hacked.
 You laugh it off, click to read it out of curiosity, only to find out that the hacker actually knows one of your passwords.
 It is an old, previously used password by you, but that is still personal information that you haven’t shared.
 Now you are beginning to read, and the more you go through, the more convinced you become.

 The alleged hacker claims to have seen and recorded you pleasuring yourself and that if you do not pay in cryptocurrency to some address, the video will be sent to your friends and family.
 Of course that is a lie, and most such scams in the beginning were filled with all kinds of mistakes, even the BitCoin address being wrong or inactive, but they are evolving.

-The most important things to do to prevent scams is to read about them, think when such a situation happens and be suspicious of every problematic situation on your computer involving money.
+The most important things to do for preventing online scams is to read about them, think when such a situation happens and be suspicious of every problematic situation on your computer involving money.
 Be extra careful and always check the URL address.

 What Can I Do After You Have Fallen Victim to a Scam?

-If you are a scam victim, these are the actions you could take:
+If you are a scam victim online, these are the actions you could take:

 - Call your bank and card provider, freeze your cards and arrange a physical meeting